The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

 \subsection{Wave Equations for Dirac Fields}

-As in the presentation of world-spin curvature objects, the treatment of Dirac fields as given by Infeld and van der Waerden [3] entirely left out the decompositions that occur in operator-bivector expansions for covariant-differential commutators.
-The achievement of the spinor computational techniques utilized in the foregoing Subsections is what has really afforded a natural description of the fundamental couplings which should be carried by the wave equations for Dirac fields in $\mathfrak{M}$ [22].
-A notable feature of these configurations is that they are strictly exhibited by the $\gamma$-formalism patterns of the statements which control the propagation of the fields.
-The absence of $\varepsilon$-formalism interaction pieces is just due to the spin-vector-density character of the corresponding Dirac fields.
-Only $\gamma$-formalism couplings of electrons and positrons with background photons are brought about by the relevant procedures, there actually occurring no couplings that involve explicit wave functions for gravitons.
+As in the case of world-spin curvature objects, the Infeld-van der Waerden treatment of Dirac fields [5] entirely left out the decompositions that occur in operator bivector expansions for covariant differential commutators.
+The achievement of the spinor computational techniques utilized in the previous Subsections has also afforded [33] a complete description of the interaction couplings carried by the wave equations for Dirac fields in $ \mathfrak{M}$.
+A notable feature of these configurations is that they are strictly exhibited by the patterns of the $\gamma $-formalism equations which control the propagation of the fields.
+Only couplings of Dirac particles with underlying photons are brought about by the relevant derivation procedures, there actually occurring \textit{no} couplings that involve wave functions for gravitons.
+In fact, the interaction pieces turn out all to be cancelled when we set up the wave equations for the $ \varepsilon $-formalism.

-The issue concerning the derivation of the couplings between Dirac fields and geometric photons is now entertained.
-Of course, the spin-curvature splittings of $\mathfrak{M}$ will be assumed to carry nowhere-vanishing electromagnetic contributions.
-Like the case of the Infeld-van der Waerden formulation, we think of any Dirac field as a classical wave function whence no specific energy character will be ascribed to it here.
-The $\Delta$-operator prescriptions of Subsection 3.1 will be used so many times that we shall no longer refer to them explicitly.
+The issue concerning the description of the fundamental couplings between Dirac fields and Infeld-van der Waerden photons is now entertained.
+Of course, the curvature splittings of $\mathfrak{M}$ will once again be assumed to carry nowhere-vanishing electromagnetic contributions.
+Like the situation of the original formulation [5], any Dirac field will be physically thought of as a classical wave function.
+However, no specific energy character will throughout what follows be attributed to it.
+The $ \Delta $-operator prescriptions of Subsection (4.1) will be used so many times here that we shall not refer to them explicitly upon deriving our wave equations.